coronalabs/plugins-template-library-docs/Instructions.markdown

 ## Overview

-If you wish to distribute your plugin via the [Corona Store](http://store.coronalabs.com), you will be required to provide a URL for your documentation before your plugin is approved.

 These template files will help you write documentation for _library_ plugins.

 ## Hosting

+In order to distribute your plugin to the Corona Store, you must post documentation for your plugin online.

 To simplify the hosting of your plugin documentation, we have designed these template files to be hosted as a public github repository.

 As a starting point, we recommend you copy, clone or fork this repository.